Leicestershire Police

-Leicestershire Police is the territorial police force responsible for policing Leicestershire and Rutland in England.
+Leicestershire Police is the territorial police force responsible for policing the counties of Leicestershire and Rutland in England.
 Its headquarters are at Enderby, Leicestershire.

 History

 Leicestershire Police was formed in 1839.
 In 1951 it amalgamated with Rutland Constabulary to form Leicestershire and Rutland Constabulary and in 1967 merged with Leicester City Police to form Leicester and Rutland Constabulary.
 After the Local Government Act 1972 came into force in 1974 it was renamed Leicestershire Constabulary.
 In 2012 it changed to Leicestershire Police to be 'in keeping with modern policing'.

 In 1965, Leicestershire and Rutland Constabulary had an establishment of 748 officers and an actual strength of 659.

 Proposals made by the Home Secretary on 20 March 2006, would have seen the force merge with the other four East Midlands forces to form a strategic police force for the entire region.
 These plans were dropped in 2007.

 In 2015, the force attempted to carry out a covert CCTV face recognition surveillance operation at the Download Festival, in which festival-goers would have their faces compared with a database of custody images, and only informed about the surveillance afterwards.
 The operation was inadvertently revealed in the magazine Police Oracle before the festival took place.
 The aim of the operation was to identify organised gangs of pickpockets deliberately targeting festivals across Europe.